liangxianzhe/creator/README.md

 ## Service locator

-State management libraries are commonly used as service locator:
+State management libraries are commonly used as service locators:

 ```dart
 class UserRepo {